eyedeekay/terrarium/README.md

 [![Go Report
 Card](https://goreportcard.com/badge/i2pgit.org/idk/terrarium)](https://goreportcard.com/report/i2pgit.org/idk/terrarium)

-terrarium is an IRC server with a focus on being small and understandable.
-The goal is security.
+terrarium is an IRC server with a focus on being small and understandable, originally forked from [horgh/catbox](https://github.com/horgh/catbox).
+The goal is to create an easy-to-configure I2P IRC server which is highly stable and secure, while retaining the ability to link with non-I2P IRC servers using TLS in order to bridge anonymous and non-anonymous chat.
+For now, Bridged servers are not anonymous, this may change in the future as I evaluate the feasibility of outproxies or Tor.

 # Features